 I want to stress that these compounds were not meant for human consumption.
 Their effects in humans have not been studied, and they could very well have toxic effects.
 They absolutely should not be used as recreational drugs.
 I would emphasize the risk people are taking when they smoke these products.
 We simply don’t know what the health effects might be

-So this is the situation: Untested chemicals manufactured without any proper controls or regulation, distributed by people interested only in making money and sold and promoted as being safer than cannabis because they are not actually illegal.
-They are not safer than cannabis, indeed they are probably very, very much more dangerous.
+So this is the situation: Untested chemicals manufactured without any proper controls or regulation, distributed by people interested only in making money.
+They are not safer than cannabis, indeed they are probably very, very much more dangerous and of course, they are being sold as cannabis in some places.

 The government has done what it always does and rushed through new laws to ban these substances, but like all attempts at prohibition this makes as much sense as a chocolate teapot.